Chamber of Commerce announces honorees for 52nd annual awards

 Press release:

-The Genesee County Chamber of Commerce is celebrating its 52nd Annual Awards Ceremony which will be held on Saturday, March 2, 2024 at Batavia Downs Gaming, 8315 Park Road, Batavia.
+The Genesee County Chamber of Commerce is celebrating its 52nd Annual Awards Ceremony, which will be held on Saturday, March 2 at Batavia Downs Gaming, 8315 Park Road, Batavia.
 This is the County’s premier event that honors businesses and individuals for their achievements in business, community service and volunteerism.
-Tickets are $60.00 per person or a table of 8 for $440.00.
+Tickets are $60.00 per person, or a table of 8 for $440.00.

 The evening begins at 5 p.m. with Hors Oeuvres, Entrée Tables & Cash Bar (no formal sit-down dinner is to be served).
 The Award Program starts at 7 p.m. where dessert and coffee will be served.